Sysquake 6.5 is available for Windows 7/8/10 (32 and 64 bits), macOS 10.12-10.15, and GNU/Linux x64 with GTK+ 2 and X11.

 Sysquake for LaTeX is a LaTeX package which offers the seamless integration of the Sysquake interpreter in LaTeX.
-Sysquake code fragments stored in the .tex files are evaluated and the result (text and graphics) is included in the typeset result (PDF or DVI file) with ultimate quality and convenience.
+Sysquake code fragments stored in the .tex files are evaluated and the result (text and graphics) is included in the typeset output (PDF or DVI file) with ultimate quality and convenience.

-Sysquake for LaTeX has been tested with MiKTeX on Windows and with TeXLive 2007 on Mac OS X and Linux.
-Its installation does not depend on any TeX distribution; its operating, described in its documentation, should allow its use with other distributions.
+Sysquake for LaTeX has been tested with MiKTeX on Windows and with TeXLive 2016 on macOS and GNU/Linux.
+Its installation does not depend on any TeX distribution; its operating, described in its documentation, should allow its use with other versions.

 Debian, Ubuntu, Mint

 |(Documentation)||SQLx_2017.pdf (1.5 MB)||January 2017|